 More 7 On Your Side Investigates | Car thefts nearly double in NYC

-Jovana Rizzo, a spokesperson for Tupelo Apartments Property Management, emailed the following statement when 7 On Your Side Investigates first reported on the issue:
+Jovana Rizzo, a spokesperson for Tupelo Apartments Property Management emailed us the following statement:

 "This has been a concerning issue for the larger community since the pandemic began.
 We, along with the prior owner and manager, have been working with our city partners to address it.
 We are also reminding residents with signage to never let someone in the building that they don't know, and never prop doors open.
 We will work with our residents, the City, and nonprofit partners to collectively come up with a strategy to ensure our homes are secure and homeless New Yorkers have access to the services they need."